 Where are people moving to University City from?

-Los Angeles homebuyers searched to move into University City more than any other metro followed by New York and Seattle.
+Los Angeles homebuyers searched to move into University City more than any other metro followed by Washington and Champaign.

 Where are people from University City moving to?